History of genetics

 book On Animal Generation contradicted Aristotle's theories of genetics and embryology.

 The 1900 rediscovery of Mendel's work by Hugo de Vries, Carl Correns and Erich von Tschermak led to rapid advances in genetics.
-By 1915 the basic principles of Mendelian genetics had been studied in a wide variety of organisms — most notably the fruit fly Drosophila melanogaster.
+By 1915 the basic principles of Mendelian genetics had been studied in a wide variety of organisms – most notably the fruit fly Drosophila melanogaster.
 Led by Thomas Hunt Morgan and his fellow "drosophilists", geneticists developed the Mendelian model, which was widely accepted by 1925.
 Alongside experimental work, mathematicians developed the statistical framework of population genetics, bringing genetic explanations into the study of evolution.

 With the basic patterns of genetic inheritance established, many biologists turned to investigations of the physical nature of the gene.
 In the 1940s and early 1950s, experiments pointed to DNA as the portion of chromosomes (and perhaps other nucleoproteins) that held genes.
 A focus on new model organisms such as viruses and bacteria, along with the discovery of the double helical structure of DNA in 1953, marked the transition to the era of molecular genetics.

 In the following years, chemists developed techniques for sequencing both nucleic acids and proteins, while many others worked out the relationship between these two forms of biological molecules and discovered the genetic code.
 The regulation of gene expression became a central issue in the 1960s; by the 1970s gene expression could be controlled and manipulated through genetic engineering.
 In the last decades of the 20th century, many biologists focused on large-scale genetics projects, such as sequencing entire genomes.

 Pre-Mendel ideas on heredity

 Ancient theories

 The most influential early theories of heredity were that of Hippocrates and Aristotle.
 Hippocrates' theory (possibly based on the teachings of Anaxagoras) was similar to Darwin's later ideas on pangenesis, involving heredity material that collects from throughout the body.
 Aristotle suggested instead that the (nonphysical) form-giving principle of an organism was transmitted through semen (which he considered to be a purified form of blood) and the mother's menstrual blood, which interacted in the womb to direct an organism's early development.
 For both Hippocrates and Aristotle—and nearly all Western scholars through to the late 19th century—the inheritance of acquired characters was a supposedly well-established fact that any adequate theory of heredity had to explain.
 At the same time, individual species were taken to have a fixed essence; such inherited changes were merely superficial.
 The Athenian philosopher Epicurus observed families and proposed the contribution of both males and females of hereditary characters ("sperm atoms"), noticed dominant and recessive types of inheritance and described segregation and independent assortment of "sperm atoms".

+The Roman poet and philosopher Lucretius describes heredity in his work "De rerum natura".